-Your tummy will probably be quite baggy after delivery and still quite a lot bigger than before pregnancy.
+After delivery, your tummy will probably still be a lot bigger than before pregnancy.
 This is partly because your muscles have stretched.

-If you eat a balanced diet and get some exercise, your shape should gradually return to normal.
+If you eat a balanced diet and get some exercise, your shape should gradually return.

 Breastfeeding helps because it makes your womb contract.
 You may feel quite painful period-like cramps while you're feeding.